 On election night all polling places conducted an initial sort and count of first preference votes.
-At the Returning Officer's office, declaration (ie postal, pre-poll and Declared Institution) votes are opened, sorted and first preference counted.
+At the Returning Officer's office, declaration (ie postal, prepoll and Declared Institution) votes are opened, sorted and first preference counted.
 The count results were placed on the NSWEC website on election night from 6.30pm onwards.

-The successful candidate was declared elected by the Returning Officer on Wednesday, 19 March 2014, following the statutory 24 hour period required for any recount requests.
+The successful candidate was declared elected by the Returning Officer on Wednesday, 19 November 2014, following the statutory 24 hour period required for any recount requests.

-Once the declaration paperwork had been signed by the Returning Officer, copies of the declaration were provided to the Electoral Commissioner, the Council's General Manager and the Director General, Division of Local Government NSW, Department of Premier and Cabinet.
+Once the declaration paperwork had been signed by the Returning Officer, copies of the declaration were provided to the Electoral Commissioner, the Council's General Manager and the Director General, Division of Local Government NSW.
 In addition, the Returning Officer advised all candidates by phone, email or SMS that the election results were available on the NSWEC website.
 Election results were also published in local press.